Tim McGraw

 Background and Release

 «This song means so much to me, that’s why we wanted it to be the first track on the album.
 The idea for this song came to me in math class.
-I just started singing to myself, 'When you think Tim McGraw.‘ The concept for this song hit me, because I was dating a guy who moved away, and it was going to be over for us.
+I just started singing to myself, 'When you think Tim McGraw.‘ The concept for this song hit me because I was dating a guy who moved away, and it was going to be over for us.
 So I started thinking of things that I knew would remind him of me.
 The first thing that came to mind was that my favorite song is by Tim McGraw.
 After school, I went downtown, sat down at the piano, and wrote this with Liz Rose in fifteen minutes.
 It may be the best fifteen minutes I’ve ever experienced.
 It deals with the haunting power of music and how hearing a song years after it was first popular can have such an emotional appeal.»

 Lyrical Theme

 «If anyone has heard this song and really listened to it, they realize it's not about Tim McGraw.
 It's about a relationship that I was in.
 It was with this guy I was dating and he was about to go off to college and I was thinking about all the things that I knew would remind him of me.
 I didn't really think of Tim McGraw personally when I wrote this song.
 It was a song where I was listing personal things.
-One of things that I listed was that my favorite song is by Tim McGraw.
+One of the things that I listed was that my favorite song is by Tim McGraw.
 The guy I wrote 'Tim McGraw' about, I dated him for about a year and we are still friends, but we don't talk that much because his new girlfriend isn't too much of a fan.
 He really thought it was cool that, even though we weren't going out anymore, I remembered our relationship nicely.
-I think that he was happy that I didn't write 'Picture To Burn' about him, another song on my album.»
+I think that he was happy that I didn't write 'Picture to Burn' about him, another song on my album.»

-In retrospect, Taylor has said that the song “is reminiscent, and it is thinking about a relationship you had and then lost.
-I think one of the most powerful human emotions is what should have been and wasn’t.
-That was a really good song to start out on, because a lot of people can relate to wanting something you can’t have.”
+Looking back, Taylor described “Tim McGraw” as a song filled with nostalgia and reflection on a past relationship.
+“It’s about looking back on a relationship you had and lost,” she explained.
+“I think one of the most powerful human emotions is wondering what could have been but never was.
+It was a great song to start with because so many people can relate to wanting something they can’t have.”

 Music Video